csound-flossmanual/csound-floss/book/05-g-granular-synthesis.md

 upon recorded sound files and will introduce techniques including time stretching, time compressing and pitch shifting.
 The emphasis will be upon asynchronous granulation.
-For an introduction to synchronous granular synthesis using simple waveforms please refer to chapter&nbsp;
+For an introduction to synchronous granular synthesis using simple waveforms please refer to chapter [04 F](04-f-granular-synthesis.md).
-[04 F](04-f-granular-synthesis.md).

 We will start with a self-made granulator which we build step by step.